luispouzo/politician-speeches/README.md

 docker-compose ps

 # Test the App with a web browser
--- Open a web browser go to http://http://localhost:6868/ps-api-ui.html
+-- Open a web browser go to http://http://localhost:8080/ps-api-ui.html
 ```

 ### Project Setup (ALTERNATIVE)

 `in case you don't want to run the application using docker, you can run the PoliticianSpeechesApplication class using
-an IDE like Intellj.
-In this escenario the database must be up and and configured`
+an IDE like IntelliJ.
+In this scenario, the database must be up and  configured`

 #### Technology Stack
 * Java 17